 In this site is a brief history as well as general information in regards to the operations of the medical transport service.
 Feel free to browse, glance at the photos posted, or gives us a call if you have any questions or concerns.
-We are based out of the Taylor Fire Station, 411 Paper mill Rd, next to Town Hall.
-We have a paramedic crew on duty 24 hours a day, but they are not always at the station, so leave a message with the Chief, Clint Burden @ 928-536-7900 or Assistant Chief, Willie Nelson @ 536-7569.
+We are based out of Station 1, 411 Papermill Rd, next to Town Hall.
+We have a paramedic crew on duty 24 hours a day, but they are not always at the station, so leave a message @ 928-536-7900.

 If you have a question regarding a bill, call the billing office @ 928-368-6799.

-We are having CPR class at Fire Station in Taylor on the first Monday of the month, if a holiday it will be moved to Tuesday.
-Click on the picture above to sign up for classes.
+We are having CPR class at Fire Station in Taylor on the first Monday and the third Monday of the month.

 Protect your property from wildland fire.